jorgeanais/advastroinfo/README.md

 ### Scripts
 1. `script_extract_features.py`: Extract features from all lc data, using feet + custom versions of AndersonDarling stat and Stetson K-index.
 For each version of the lc it produces a table with the object name, variability type and features values.
 Results are available at `selected_results/nb_3/`.
 2. `script_corner_plots.py`: Using the tables generated before, it produces corner plots for each variability type individually.
+Results are available at selected_results/nb_4/.

 ## Amount of objects per stage and variability type